BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Related Works

 \section{Related Works}

 \textbf{Text-to-3D Generation.} Existing methods can be grouped into two categories. \textbf{1) Optimization-based methods} typically commence with a randomly initialized 3D model, such as NeRF~\cite{mildenhall2021nerf}, and subsequently employ text-image priors~\cite{radford2021learning, rombach2022high} to guide and optimize its parameters.
 After undergoing thousands of iterative refinements, this predefined 3D model progressively morphs to embody the shape described by the corresponding text input.
 DreamField~\cite{jain2022zero} represents the inaugural foray into text-to-3D methodology, utilizing the pre-trained text-image model, CLIP~\cite{radford2021learning}, as a guiding mechanism for the optimization process of a predefined NeRF model.
 DreamFusion~\cite{poole2022dreamfusion} proposes the Score Distillation Sampling (SDS) to transfer the prior of the 2D diffusion model~\cite{ho2020denoising} into a 3D representation model~\cite{mildenhall2021nerf, muller2022instant}, which achieves impressive performance and ignites the research enthusiastic for the text-to-3D task.
-VSD~\cite{wang2023prolificdreamer} and ISM~\cite{liang2023luciddreamer} are devoted to re-designing the SDS loss~\cite{poole2022dreamfusion}, enabling much more local details of the 3D model.
-MVDream~\cite{shi2023mvdream} and PerpNeg~\cite{armandpour2023re} attempt to solve the \textit{Janus} problem, \ie, multi-face problem in some text prompts. \textbf{2) Generation-based methods}, by contrast, aim to directly generate a 3D model from a given text, streamlining the process of text-to-3D generation.
-ATT3D~\cite{lorraine2023att3d} is the first attempt to train a NeRF model with multiple texts.
-Instant3D~\cite{li2023instant3d} designs some modules to map the text input to the EG3D model~\cite{chan2022efficient} and then use SDS to train this model.
-Nonetheless, different from the volume rendering in NeRF, 3D GS representation for an object usually consists of millions of 3D Gaussians. \textit{Therefore, it is inherently difficult to convert the NeRF representations into 3D GS ones}.
-We propose BrightDreamer, a generic framework that, for the \textbf{\textit{first}} time, can achieve fast (77 ms) text-to-3D GS generation.
-BrightDreamer exhibits a robust ability for complex semantic understanding (see Fig.~\ref{fig:demo}).
+Inspired by this, numerous works~\cite{wang2023prolificdreamer, wang2024taming, liang2023luciddreamer, tran2023diversedream, yutext, li2025connecting, li2024dreamcouple, yang2024text, wu2024consistent3d} are devoted to re-designing the SDS loss, enabling much more local details of the 3D model.
+MVDream~\cite{shi2023mvdream} and PerpNeg~\cite{armandpour2023re} attempt to solve the \textit{Janus} problem, \ie, multi-face problem in some text prompts.
+Though these methods have great generalizability, it usually needs several hours to optimize a 3D model. \textbf{2) Generation-based methods}, by contrast, aim to directly generate a 3D model from a given text, streamlining the process of text-to-3D generation.
+ATT3D~\cite{lorraine2023att3d} is the first attempt to train a NeRF model with multiple texts by SDS.
+Though its generalizability is limited, benefitting from SDS, the rendered image is better than previous methods~\cite{sanghi2022clip, chen2019text2shape, fu2022shapecrafter, liu2022towards} and the generated content is not limited to 3D data~\cite{mittal2022autosdf, sanghi2023clip}.
+Instant3D~\cite{li2023instant3d} designs some modules to map the text input to the EG3D model~\cite{chan2022efficient} and then uses SDS to train this model.
+Concurrently, there are also some works focusing on text-to-image-to-3D model route~\cite{xu2024grm, tang2025lgm, lu2024direct2, wei2024meshlrm, xu2024instantmesh, wang2025crm, liu2024meshformer, yang2024hunyuan3d, hong2023lrm, zou2024triplane, li2023instant3d2, he2024lucidfusion, xu2024flexgen}.
+However, due to the limited amount of 3D datasets, it is extremely hard to train a generic model to implement this target well (Sec.~\ref{sec: Text-to-image-to-3DGS}).
+Different from the mentioned works, we propose BrightDreamer, a generic framework that, for the \textbf{\textit{first}} time, can achieve fast (77 ms) direct text-to-3DGS generation.
+Moreover, our method doesn't depend on 3D data, which shows a greater potential.